Additional Disability Compensation Payment for specific disabilities

 - a leg, foot, hand or arm that has been rendered permanently and wholly useless is treated as having been amputated.

-How much additional disability pension is payable?
+How much additional Disability Compensation Payment is payable?